Care Homes and Sheltered Housing

 • Signs that might indicate a fire door include things like a blue ‘Fire Door’ or ‘Keep Closed’ sign, door closers, intumescent or smoke seals around the edge of the door or the frame.

 • In blocks of flats, the external door to a flat invariably should be a Fire Door, this protects the common areas from spread of flame and smoke.
 Other locations will depend on the risk assessment and fire plan of the buildings, internal doors could well be fire doors depending on the size of the apartment and distance from the flat entrance door.
-You can find out more in Approved Document B Volumes 1 (for houses) and 2 Part B (for flats) of the building Regulations.
+You can find out more on the GOV.UK website.

 • All fire doors are fire rated.
 Some are FD30 (providing 30 minute protection), FD60 (60 minute protection) or higher.
 There is usually a certification mark (a label or plug) on top of the door if it is a Fire Door – you can find out more in the Best Practice Guide published by the BWF Fire Door Alliance.